-Johnny Depp has been in a number of his film, along with Helena Bonham Carter, Winona Rider, Conchata Ferrell, Martin Landou, Catherine O’ Hara and Micheal Keaton just to name a few.
+Johnny Depp has been in a number of his film, along with Helena Bonham Carter, Winona Rider, Conchata Ferrell, Martin Landau, Catherine O’ Hara, and Micheal Keaton just to name a few.
 These actors are able to take Burton’s direction on who their characters are and how they behave and portray his characters exactly the way he would like them to be.

-His influence is also apparent in the way the films are put together.
+Tim Burton influence is also apparent in the way the films are put together.
 Coming from an animation background, his style is very visual.
 He likes to incorporate a number of special effects, including stop-motion animation.
-Inspired by Super 8 films from the past, he has used this effect in Beetlejuice, The Nightmare before Christmas and Frankenweenie.
+Inspired by Super 8 films from the past, he has used this effect in Beetlejuice, The Nightmare Before Christmas, and Frankenweenie.

-… an auteur is able to maintain a consistency of style and theme by working against the constraints of the Hollywood mode of production.”
+… an auteur is able to maintain a consistency of style and theme by working against the constraints of the Hollywood mode of production.”- Warren Buckland

 The Batman films proved to be very difficult for Tim Burton.
 He was under severe pressure from the studio and media on all of the choices he made.
 Despite all of the opposition, he made the films the way he thought they should be.
 His versions treated the material in a way that remained true to his aesthetic.
 While the films were not well received by the public, he still looks back on the film proudly because he made the film he wanted to make.

-He makes films that are true to who he is.
-When pressured to conform to studio rules or to what is ‘marketable’, he puts his own vision above all else and ironically, it has made him quite successful.
+Tim Burton makes films that are true to who he is.
+When pressured to conform to studio rules or to what is ‘marketable’, he puts his own vision above all else, and ironically, it has made him quite successful.
 He is a true auteur because, in every possible sense, he makes films his way.